We gather to worship every Sunday Morning, at 10:00 am

 As we pray, let us give thanks for all the goodness of God that we have received through her partnership with us in God’s Mission.

-Ask for the assurance of God’s comforting presence to overwhelm us a as a church community and especially for the mystery of Christ declaration that He is “the resurrection and the life, to be revealed in a meaningful way to her family and relatives, including our own Helena Ackah.
+Ask for the assurance of God’s comforting presence to overwhelm us a as a church community and especially for the mystery of Christ as “the resurrection and the life, to be revealed in a meaningful way to her family and relatives, including our own Helena Ackah.

 We will, as soon as public health regulations allow, hold a fitting memorial service for her at Church.
 But first, our immediate consideration must be the practical one of ensuring Marion’s body is laid to rest in peace.